MartianGirl/SpecIde/README.md

 3. On MacOS: $HOME/Library/Application Support/SpecIde/SpecIde.cfg
 4. On Windows: %APPDATA%\SpecIde\SpecIde.cfg

-A template SpecIde.cfg.template is provided in the source code.
+A template SpecIde.cfg.template is provided in the source code, and a sample SpecIde.cfg is included in the binary distributions.

 System ROMs can be placed also in the config directory:
 - On GNU/Linux: $HOME/.SpecIde/roms